jincy-p-janardhanan/Career-Information-and-Recruitment-Portal/README.md

 ### Known Issues for Heroku Deployment
 - File upload fails - requires Amazon S3 (or other hosting services) to host uploaded images.

+## Demo

+ Feel free to view a complete demo of our application at: https://drive.google.com/file/d/1GHfJgFGIVuGlzfqIt6tNYS6HUuCRl6fJ/view?usp=sharing

 ## Additional Notes

 - `application.properties` is not included in the source available here and is kept as a git-secret since it contains sensitive information like database and gmail passwords.
 To build the application from source, include a `application.properties` file in `src/main/resources` folder with the following content layout.